 These trials include research into imiquimod cream to treat early forms of skin cancer and trials looking into the treatment of rare skin cancers such as Merkel cell cancer.
 The team hope to continue their trials into the future and have many ideas that will help them to increase their understanding of skin cancers, improving treatment methods and, ultimately, improving the survival rates for skin cancers.

-Senior Fundraiser at QEHB Charity, Rachel Learmonth, said: “The Charity is delighted to be able to support the valuable work of the skin cancer team at the hospital.
+Head of Fundraising at UHB Charity, Justine Davy, said: “The Charity is delighted to be able to support the valuable work of the skin cancer team at the hospital.
 The trials that they are conducting will make a huge difference to patients’ lives, and an increased understanding of skin cancers will help patients not just at QEHB, but far beyond.”

-You can support the work of the skin cancer team by donating at qehb.org/donate.
+You can support the work of the skin cancer team by donating at hospitalcharity.org/donate.